Skip to main content

 bulk_import_sales_orders ✏️

 Create many SOs in one call from an array of rows.
-Use for initial data loads; returns per-row results so partial failures are visible.
+Use for initial data loads; the call is atomic (one bad row rolls back the whole batch).
+Each order's number is auto-generated.

 Arguments: rows* (array)